 Using A Kneeling Chair As An Alternative

 The great thing about this chair is it increases the angle between your torso and your legs.
-This position serves to alleviate the stress on your spine as well lengthen the hip flexor muscle that is commonly associated with back problems.
+This position serves to alleviate the stress on your spine as well lengthen the hip flexor muscles that are commonly associated with back problems.

 One company that is leading the way in affordability and versatility is Varidesk.
+Click here to check out their desk options.
 Set up is easy.
 Employers will cover the cost for a unit like this because it supports proper ergonomics and improves productivity.
 The point is to get you to move more and not be in one position for too long.

 I recommend setting your phone to give a “ping” every 20 minutes when you are working.
 Another idea is to use a sticky attached to your computer as a visual reminder to move.